openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 As an course author, you control the release status of sections.
 For the content of a section to be visible to students, the section must be released.
-See the following for more information about the possible releases statuses of
+See the following topics for more information about the possible release statuses of sections.
-sections:

 * `Unscheduled`_
 * `Scheduled`_